Nationals vs. Marlins Player Props Betting Odds

 Thomas Stats

-- Lane Thomas has six doubles, a triple, five home runs, 11 walks and 19 RBI (44 total hits).
-He has stolen four bases.
+- Lane Thomas has six doubles, a triple, five home runs, 11 walks and 19 RBI (45 total hits).
+He's also swiped four bases.

-- Thomas takes a two-game streak with at least one hit into this contest.
-During his last five outings he is hitting .286 with two doubles, a home run, two walks and an RBI.
+- Thomas enters this game looking to extend his three-game hit streak.
+During his last five outings he is batting .333 with two doubles, a home run, a walk and an RBI.

 Thomas Recent Games